hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 and after vainly trying to quench his thirst in it, learns that it is a mirage.
 But whenever he sees such a phenomenon in future, in spite of the apparent reality, the idea that he sees a mirage always presents itself to him.
-So is the world of Mâyâ to a Jivanmukta (the liberated in life).
+So is the world of Māyā to a Jivanmukta (the liberated in life).

 Some of the Vedic secrets were known to certain families only, as